 - Romanians do not celebrate lovers on Valentine’s day, but 10 days later, on the 24th of February.
 Their celebration is linked to Romania’s own mythology and pre-Christian beliefs.

 Most of these data could be applied to Italy, too, but there are some differences.
 It’s unusual, for instance, to buy Valentine’s for children or pets, at least as far as I know, whereas the fact women are tendentially more into it than men rings true for us as well.
 Chocolates are a favorite purchase and we even have our quintessential Valentine’s day variety, the Baci Perugina: wrapped in a pretty silver foil covered with romantic blue stars, each bacio comes with a love aphorism inside.
-They’ve been around for decades and they are the ultimate Saint Valentine sweet treat.
-Today, you can even personalize the messages inside, and surprise your sweetheart with a declaration of love, fidelity or even a proposal.
-Most of the international variants on the day mentioned above are not known here, even though it has been becoming relatively popular, among singles, to exchange Valentine’s with friends.
+They’ve been around for decades and they are the ultimate Saint Valentine’s sweet treat.

 Here we go, so: we’ve discovered a bit more about the “real” Saint Valentine, a figure shaded in mystery (were there one or two of them?), whose cult may or may not be entirely Christian (Lupercalia, anyone?) and whose onomastic is celebrated somehow differently, depending on where you live.
-It is, in general, a day dedicated to people we love, when it is nice to remind them so with little presents, trinkets or flowers.
-The point is, shouldn’t we always feel like to do it, do we really need a specific moment of the year to show others we care?
-This is the main criticism brought to the day of Saint Valentine, yet, there is nothing wrong in celebrating it.
+It is, in general, a day dedicated to people we love.
+It is nice to remind them so with little presents, trinkets or flowers.
+The point is, shouldn’t we always feel like doing it, do we really need a specific moment of the year to show others we care?
+This is the main criticism brought to the day of Saint Valentine, yet, there is nothing wrong with celebrating it.
 Chocolates are always welcome, cards are lovely to receive and flowers brighten up a room in no time.